 1911 48, Ruskin Road, Ipswich.

 Frank was 15 years old, an Apprentice Carpenter – Builder.
 He was living with his father & siblings.

 Walter, 58, a Carpenter – Builder.

 Susie Jane Haward, 32, a Housekeeker to father, born Ipswich.

 Barrington, 17, a Clerk – Ipswich Borough Council.

 Frank’s mother was Charlotte Elizabeth Haward (nee Worledge), born 1855, Ipswich – died 1900, Ipswich.

-Frank attended the California Boys’ School.
+Frank was educated at California Boys’ School.